BackupTheBerlios/ighp/Readme.md

 ## Configuration ##

-You can define the hotkeys in the configuration dialog.
-Use the default shortcut for the OpenConfigDialog command to open the he configuration dialog `Ctrl + Shift + P`.
+You can define hotkeys in the configuration dialog.
+Use the default shortcut `Ctrl + Shift + P` to open the configuration dialog.

 ## License ##